kaboc/pot/README.md

 ## Advanced usage

-### Replacing the object factory
+### Replacing factory and object

-It is possible to replace the factory if the pot was created by [Pot.replaceable][replaceable].
+It is possible to replace the object factory, which was set in the constructor of [Pot][Pot], and the object held in a pot, if the pot was created by [Pot.replaceable][replaceable].
 Otherwise, the [replace()][replace] method is not available.

 ```dart